Action Cameras vs. 360 Cameras: Which One Fits Your Adventure?

 What Are Action Cameras?

 Action cameras represent the gold standard for adventure documentation—compact, nearly indestructible devices engineered for high-impact scenarios.
-These pocket-sized powerhouses excel in situations where traditional cameras would fail, from surfing massive waves to mountain biking treacherous trails.
+These small cameras work well in places where regular cameras struggle.
+They are great for surfing big waves and biking on tough trails.

 Key Features That Define Action Cameras